|

 The

-Sneaky Sack helps you to keep your personal items
+Sneaky Sack helps you to keep your personal items private and

-private and secure when you are traveling.
-Hide them
+secure when you are traveling.

-Learn to lessen your chances that you - or your expensive
+no-tell motels and swanky resorts.
+Learn to lessen your chances that

-laptop - will be the next victim of hotel theft in addition
+you - or your expensive laptop - will be the next victim of hotel theft

-to using a discreet Sneaky Sack.
+in addition to using a discreet Sneaky Sack.

-You Leave the Hotel Room-
+When You Leave the

 |